Waboodoo/HTTP-Shortcuts/docs/scripting.md

 <a name="trigger-shortcut"></a>
 ### enqueueShortcut

-With this function you can enqueue a shortcut to execute after the current one.
+With this function you can enqueue a shortcut to execute after the current one (or after the last enqueued one if there are already shortcuts scheduled to execute).
 Simply pass the name or ID of a shortcut as the first parameter.

 ```js
 enqueueShortcut('My Other Shortcut');